 See procedure Interstate requests for tasks that must be undertaken.

-The Interstate protocol (2016) provides comprehensive advice and should be referred to in all interstate matters.
-It relies on a spirit of cooperation and operates from the basis that child protection is the responsibility of all child welfare departments regardless of where the child originates.
-All requests are to be responded to in a timely manner and in a way that has the child’s best interests in mind.
+The Interstate Child Protection protocol Australia and New Zealand, provides comprehensive advice and should be referred to in all interstate matters.
+It relies on a spirit of cooperation and reflects the tenets of the United Nations Convention on the Rights of the Child (UNCRC), 1989.
+It operates from the agreement that Australia and New Zealand will work together to promote the best interests and well-being of children regardless of where the child originates,.
+All requests are to be responded to in a timely manner and any decision made or action taken that may affect a child must have safety and well-being as the paramount consideration and the child’s best interests in mind.

-Child protection has responsibilities with regard to the process to be followed when:
+Child protection has responsibilities regarding the process to be followed when:

 - child protection reports are to be transferred within Australia or between Australia and New Zealand

 - requests for interstate carer assessments are made or received

 - requests for interstate casework tasks are made or received